automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Shantungosaurus.md

 # Shantungosaurus
-## Description: The biggest of all the duck-billed dinosaurs.
+## The biggest of all the duck-billed dinosaurs.